Here Come the Brides

-Plot summary
+Synopsis

 In the pilot episode, smooth-talking, charismatic logging company boss Jason Bolt (Robert Brown) is faced with a shutdown of his operation as lonely lumberjacks are ready to leave Seattle due to the lack of female companionship.
-He promises to find marriageable ladies willing to come to the frontier town (population 152) and stay for a full year.
-Sawmill owner Aaron Stempel (Mark Lenard) puts up much of the expense money as a wager that Bolt will not succeed in bringing 100 suitable women; the Bolt brothers bet their mountain, Bridal Veil Mountain, home to their logging company.
+He promises to find 100 marriageable ladies willing to come to the frontier town (population 152) and stay for a full year.
+Sawmill owner Aaron Stempel (Mark Lenard) puts up much of the expense money as a wager that Bolt will not succeed; the Bolt brothers bet Bridal Veil Mountain, home to their logging company.

 The Bolts travel to New Bedford, Massachusetts, recruit the women, then charter a mule-ship to take them back to Seattle.
 Local saloon owner Lottie (Joan Blondell) takes the women under her wing and becomes a mother figure to them, while Bolt desperately works to keep the women from leaving at the next high tide.

 Eventually, the women decide to give Seattle and the loggers a chance.
 The ship's captain, Clancy (Henry Beckman), develops a relationship with Lottie and becomes a regular character in the series.

 Much of the dramatic and comedic tension in the first season revolved around Stempel's efforts to sabotage the deal so he can take over the Bolts' holdings.
 Stempel became more friendly in the second and final season, which focused more on the development of individual characters and the conflicts associated with newcomers and with people just passing through.
 One running theme is the importance of family, as the Bolt brothers show through the closeness of their relationships, that by sticking together, democratically taking family votes, they can overcome the surprising obstacles life presents.

 Bobby Sherman and David Soul were propelled to pop stardom as Jason's brothers, Jeremy and Joshua.
 Jeremy took a prominent role, not only as the boyfriend of Candy Pruitt (Bridget Hanley), the beautiful, unofficial leader of the brides, but also as a young man with a stammer.
 In one episode, he is temporarily able to manage his stammer following coaching by a traveler who has come to Seattle.
 Upon discovering that his benefactor is actually a con artist, his faith is shaken so deeply that the stammer returns.